microsoft/SecCon-Framework/SecCon-4/Controls.md

-The controls enforced in SECCON 4 implement a more sophisticated security configuration and controls.
+The controls enforced in SECCON 4 implement more controls and a more sophisticated security configuration than SECCON 5.
 While they may have a slightly higher impact to users or to applications, they enforce a level of security more commensurate with the risks facing users with access to sensitive information.
-Microsoft recommends using the Audit/Enforce methodology for controls with an Audit mode, and the Rings methodology for those that do not, with a moderate timeline that is anticipated to be slightly longer than the process in SECCON 5.
+Microsoft recommends using the Audit/Enforce methodology for controls with an Audit mode, and the rings methodology for those that do not, with a moderate timeline that is anticipated to be slightly longer than the process in SECCON 5.

 | Feature Set                                                 | Feature                                               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |